rwieruch/blog_robinwieruch_content/react-firebase-social-login.md

 {{% chapter_header "Firebase Facebook Social Login" "firebase-google-social-login" %}}

 Identical to the previous social login, enable the sign in method on your Firebase dashboard for Facebook.
 The Facebook social login expects an App ID and and App Secret.
-You can get these by {{% a_blank "creating a new Facebook App with your Facebook Account" "https://developers.facebook.com" %}} dedicated to this Firebase in React application.
-Afterward, you can find the App ID and App Secret for your new Facebook App:
+You can get these by [creating a new Facebook App with your Facebook Account for this Firebase in React application](https://www.robinwieruch.de/firebase-facebook-login).
+Afterward, you can find the App ID and App Secret for your new Facebook App.

-{{% pin_it_image "facebook app id secret" "img/posts/react-firebase-social-login/facebook-app-id-secret.jpg" "is-src-set" %}}

-Paste both details on your Firebase dashboard when enabling the Facebook sign in.
-The other way around, the only thing left is to paste the "OAuth Redirect URI" from your Facebook sign in method on your Firebase dashboard back to your Facebook App.
-On your Facebook App's dashboard, select a new "Product" called "Facebook Login":

-{{% pin_it_image "facebook app products login" "img/posts/react-firebase-social-login/facebook-app-products-login.jpg" "is-src-set" %}}

-Then paste the OAuth redirect URI into the dedicated configuration for this Facebook Login Product:

-{{% pin_it_image "facebook app oauth redirect uri" "img/posts/react-firebase-social-login/facebook-app-oauth-redirect-uri.jpg" "is-src-set" %}}

 Afterward, we are able to implement the social login in our code.
 In the Firebase class, add the Facebook Authentication Provider and the class method to sign in with Facebook by using the provider: